MuzzLee123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 of the file hello to the user betty
-"touch hello" Write a script that creates an empty file called hello
+"touch hello" Write a script that creates an empty file called hello "chmod 700 hello" Write a script that adds execute permission to the owner of the file hello